alperc84/Godot-GDNative-HelloWorld/README.md

 Go to project folder

 Create .so file.
-You can do it manually by following the instructions below:
+You can do it manually by following the instructions below
+Note: Replace cpp-name with the name of your project/cpp code.
+In my project, it is helloworld
   * Execute:
   ```
-  clang -fPIC -o src/(cpp-name).os -c src/(cpp-name).cpp -g -O3 -std=c++14 -I- ../godot-cpp/include -I../godot_headers
+  clang -fPIC -o src/(cpp-name).os -c src/(cpp-name).cpp -g -O3 -std=c++14 -I../godot-cpp/include -I../godot_headers
   ```
   It should create (cpp-name).os on src folder

   * Execute:
   ```
-  clang -o lib/(cpp-name).so -shared src/(cpp-name).os -L../godot-cpp/include -L$godot_cpp/bin -lgodot-cpp.linux.64
+  clang -o lib/(cpp-name).so -shared src/(cpp-name).os -L../godot-cpp/include -L../godot-cpp/bin -lgodot-cpp.linux.64
   ```
   It should create (cpp-name).so on lib folder

-  * Note: You can also run the prebuild ./clang_me script inside the project folder (which does the same thing)
+  * Note: You can also run the prebuild ./clang_me script inside the project folder (which does the same thing),

 **Using the .so file on Godot**
 Create a Godot Project